hopehhchen/hopehhchen.github.io/about.md

 permalink: /about/
 ---

 Physicist and astronomer by training, experienced in spatial and temporal pattern recognition in high-dimensional datasets and numerical simulations.
 Data scientist, fluent in statistical analysis, machine learning and data visualization.
 I currently work as a postdoctoral research fellow in Prof. Stella Offner's group in the Department of Astronomy at the University of Texas at Austin.
+I'm also interested in chess, cinema, languages and Japanese subcultures.

 ### Education